spsforks/QB64-Wiki/$EXEICON.md

 ## Example(s)

+## Example(s)
-*Example:* Embeds a designated icon file into the compiled EXE which can be viewed in Windows Explorer folders.
+ Embeds a designated icon file into the compiled EXE which can be viewed in Windows Explorer folders.

 ```vb